Superman in film: Superman Returns (2006)

 Following several unsuccessful attempts to reboot the franchise, Bryan Singer, who was said to be a childhood fan of the 1978 film, was approached by Warner Brothers to direct a new Superman film.
 He accepted, abandoning two films already in pre-production, X-Men: The Last Stand (which would come to be directed by Brett Ratner) and a remake of Logan's Run.
 To work on the film, Singer brought his entire crew from X2.

 For the lead role, Brandon Routh was chosen in part because of his resemblance to Christopher Reeve; in fact, Routh had been signed by his manager several years earlier due to this resemblance.
 Singer followed Richard Donner's lead in casting a relatively unknown actor as the titular character and more high-profile actors in supporting roles, such as Kevin Spacey as Lex Luthor.
 Through digitally-enhanced archive footage, Marlon Brando, who had died in 2004, appears in the film as Jor-El.

-As backstory, the film uses the events of the 1978 film and Superman II, while disregarding the events of Superman III and Superman IV: The Quest for Peace and its spin-off Supergirl.
+As backstory, the film uses the events of the 1978 film and Superman II, while ignoring the events of Superman III and Superman IV: The Quest for Peace and its spin-off Supergirl.
 Singer's story tells of Superman's return to Earth following a 5-year search for survivors of Krypton.
 He discovers that, in his absence, Lois Lane has given birth to a son and become engaged.

 Superman Returns received positive reviews and grossed approximately US$391 million worldwide.

-DC Extended Universe (2013–2022)
+DC Extended Universe (2013–2023)

 Man of Steel (2013)

 In June 2008, Warner Bros. took pitches from comic book writers, screenwriters and directors on how to restart the Superman film series.
 During story discussions for The Dark Knight Rises in 2008, David S. Goyer, aware that Warner Bros. was planning a Superman reboot, told Christopher Nolan his idea on how to present Superman in a modern context.
 Impressed with Goyer's concept, Nolan pitched the idea to the studio in February 2010, who hired Nolan to produce and Goyer to write based on the financial and critical success of The Dark Knight.
 Nolan admired Singer's work on Superman Returns for its connection to Richard Donner's version, and previously used the 1978 film as casting inspiration for Batman Begins.
 Zack Snyder was hired as the film's director in October.
 Principal photography started in August 2011 in West Chicago, Illinois, before moving to Vancouver and Plano, Illinois.
 The film stars Henry Cavill as Kal-El / Clark Kent / Superman, Amy Adams as Lois Lane, Michael Shannon as General Zod, Diane Lane as Martha Kent, Kevin Costner as Jonathan Kent, Laurence Fishburne as Perry White, and Russell Crowe as Jor-El.
 The film was released in June 2013.